-Children should walk on the left in quiet lines when using the corridor.

-Staff must ensure that children enter and leave assemblies in silence and that they are led out one line at a time.

-Staff should be in the playground ready for the end of break times to meet the class and ensure that all children stand still after the first bell and all walk quietly to their lines on the second.
-It is essential that staff are out in the playground on time as behaviour can quickly deteriorate if classes are kept waiting.

-Children are expected to follow these rules when moving around the school without an adult.
+- Children should walk on the left in quiet lines when using the corridor. - Staff must ensure that children enter and leave assemblies in silence. - Staff should be in the playground ready for the end of break times to meet the class and ensure that all children stand still after the first bell and all walk quietly to their lines on the second.
+It is essential that staff are out in the playground on time as behaviour can quickly deteriorate if classes are kept waiting. - Children are expected to follow these rules when moving around the school without an adult.

 Keeping parents informed

 It is essential that parents are kept informed of both positive and negative events (see REWARDS list).
 Parental support for our policy is vital.
-New parents are given a summary of this policy in the School Prospectus and it also can be accessed on the school website.
+New parents are given a summary of this policy in the School

+Prospectus and it also can be accessed on the school website.

 It is at the teacher's discretion if parents need to be informed about behaviour issues.
-Examples of positive behavior should be shared too; either in person at the end of the day or a through a telephone call (in the case of SEND pupils through the home school communication book).
-Teachers should endeavor to do this at least once a year for every child in their class.
+Examples of positive behaviour should be shared too; either in person at the end of the day or a through a telephone call (in the case of SEND pupils through the home school communication book).
+Teachers should endeavour to do this at least once a year for every child in their class.
 Sometimes a quick chat regarding negative behaviour after school can be very effective.
 However, serious incidents or recurring misbehaviour requires parental involvement.
 Keeping good records is essential.

 - Blue Letters (Appendix D and E) will be copied and filed.
 The senior leader who signs the letter must check that the reply slip is returned the following day.
 If no slip is returned the office will phone parents to check that they received the letter.
-These letters will be scanned and uploaded on to CPOMs by office staff. - Teachers should keep a brief record of any discussion with parents on CPOMS as evidence. - In some situations home/school books may be set up to keep parents informed on a regular basis if it is thought that this would secure a positive outcome.
+These letters will be scanned and uploaded on to CPOMs by office staff. - Teachers should keep a brief record of any discussion with parents on CPOMS as evidence. - In some situations, home/school books may be set up to keep parents informed on a regular basis if it is thought that this would secure a positive outcome.
 These should record positive behaviour as well as problems. - Serious incidents must be recorded on CPOMS and must be dated.
-Documentation is essential to avoid misunderstanding and good records may in future assist us in gaining additional support from other agencies for some children.

-- Serious incidents will generate contact with the parent/carer on the same day of the incident. - Files of incidents, bullying accusations, racist incidents and homophobic bullying are kept on CPOMs.
+Documentation is essential to avoid misunderstanding and good records may in future assist us in gaining additional support from other agencies for some children. - Serious incidents will generate contact with the parent/carer on the same day of the incident. - As documented in 'Behaviour and Discipline in schools' (DFE updated January 2016), schools may consider using reasonable force if the pupil is deemed as causing harm to themselves, others, staff and/or danger to property (see the school's Protocols and procedures for the use of reasonable force).
+In these circumstances, actions will be recorded and documented.
+If this type of behaviour persists, external agencies will be notified and a professionals meeting may be convened to discuss avenues of support for the young person.
+It may be necessary to record patterns of behaviour, logging triggers and support strategies. - Files of incidents, bullying accusations, racist incidents and homophobic bullying are kept on CPOMs.